singha200/Openshift-prep/DO316/04 Create VM01.md

 	- The IP address of the second network interface is provided by OpenShift
 	- The model for the second network interface is `virto`

-## Create a Readiness probs with below configuration.
+## Task: Create a Readiness probs with below configuration.
       readinessProbe:
         httpGet:
           path: /health